lkoepsel/esp32Forth/Readme.md

 ## version 6.5
 ```
+Confirmed to work with Adafruit Huzzah ESP32 on April 3, 2021
+Previous version had code for Adafruit 128x64 OLED and has been removed as it has not been completely debugged.
 6.5: Changes either due to board (Adafruit ESP32 Feather) or wanting specific
 actions from defined words
 Approximate line numbers